Coolcord/Level-Headed/README.md

  ## FAQ

+**Q: What's new in "Gameplay Wrap-up" (v0.3.3)?**

+ A: v0.3.3 focuses on numerous minor gameplay features, such as new powerups and enemy behaviors.
+Most of these enemy behaviors are used to assist in making games easier or harder depending on the difficulty setting and are accomplished via ROM hacks.
+Midpoints can now also be used on every level (assuming it isn't a Castle level).

+ The largest feature of this update is Chacky's "Remove Vertical Object Limit" patch.
+This patch allows for more than 3 objects to be placed at one x coordinate, potentially allow for more complicated level designs. v0.3.3 only uses this patch to fix a rare bug, but future versions of the level generator will take full advantage of its features.

 **Q: What's new in "The Midpoints Strike Back!" (v0.3.2)?**

  A: Midpoints have, by far, been the most requested feature for Level-Headed.
 While the first public release of Level-Headed ("Water Vapor" v0.1.0) had midpoints, it was a very unreliable feature.
 In some circumstances, the player would be put in an unwinnable state or placed over a hole and die repeatedly until a game over.
 Attempts were made to fix the bugs in the system, but ultimately, it was determined that midpoints should be completely scrapped until a later date.

  Since then, more work as gone into the midpoint handler, and it's now ready to be reimplemented.
 However, there is a catch.
 In order for midpoints to work properly, worlds **must** have 4 levels each.
 Any more or less throw off what SMB1 expects, causing the wrong midpoint to be loaded.
-The fix for this requires assembly and will be implemented in v0.3.3.
+The fix for this requires assembly and has been implemented in v0.3.3.

  **Q: What's new in "Less Excess" (v0.3.1)?**